-- Provided corporate education programs (NY Times, 2008) that allow Black workers to attend college and move into management jobs, - Become leaders in philanthropy (USA Today, 2009) to AA communities, - Created jobs for the "hard core" unemployed, (Sugrue, 2004-10) - Developed Diversity & Sensitivity training programs for all employees (FCA, GM, Ford), (FCA, 2021; GM, 2020; Ford, 2021) - Developed programs to encourage Black-owned businesses to become "tiered" suppliers to the industry (e.g., Minority Business Development Councils whose Board chairs were often Big 3 executives).
+- Provided corporate education programs (New York Times 2008) that allow Black workers to attend college and move into management jobs, - Become leaders in philanthropy (2009) to AA communities, - Created jobs for the "hard core" unemployed (Sugrue 2004-10), - Developed diversity and sensitivity training programs for all employees (FCA 2021; GM 2020; Ford 2021), and - Developed programs to encourage Black-owned businesses to become "tiered" suppliers to the industry (e.g., Minority Business Development Councils whose board chairs were often Big 3 executives).

-Herb Boyd, writing for The Institute of the Black World 21st Century (IBW21) found that black workers, who were estimated to make up 30 percent of the automotive workforce in the 1960's, became increasingly invisible in the 1970's and 1980's as automation, global supply chains, imported vehicles, and eventually non-union transplant auto companies reduced the number of AAs in the unionized industry.
+Herb Boyd, writing for the Institute of the Black World 21st Century (IBW21) found that Black workers, who were estimated to make up 30 percent of the automotive workforce in the 1960s, became increasingly invisible in the 1970s and 1980s as automation, global supply chains, imported vehicles, and eventually non-union transplant auto companies reduced the number of AAs in the unionized industry.
 By 1995, the first year for which government data is available, AAs made up just 14 percent of the automotive manufacturing workforce.
-While better than the overall AA workforce participation of 11 percent, this decline mirrored the growing wage gap in America between whites and AAs as the gains of the Civil Rights movement waned.
+While better than the overall AA workforce participation of 11 percent, this decline mirrored the growing wage gap in America between whites and AAs as the gains of the Civil Rights Movement waned.

-In her book, The Sum of Us, Heather McGhee, documents how the decline of labor union membership in the U.S. generally, during the 1970's and 1980's, and the auto industry, in particular, led to lower wages and benefits for both whites and Blacks.
+In her book The Sum of Us, Heather McGhee documents how the decline of labor union membership in the United States generally during the 1970s and 1980s, and the auto industry in particular, led to lower wages and benefits for both whites and Blacks.
 This phenomenon was in sharp display in her 2017 interviews with Nissan workers in their non-union plant in Canton, Mississippi.
 McGhee describes the "informal ranking of jobs at Nissan."

 First, there was a hierarchy of job status.
-On the top tier were the so-called "legacy" workers, who started at Nissan when the company first came to Canton, making front-page news by offering a pay and benefits package that was generous by
+On the top tier were the so-called "legacy" workers, who started at Nissan when the company first came to Canton, making front-page news by offering a pay and benefits package that was generous by Mississippi standards.

-Mississippi standards.
 A few years later, the company contracted out those exact same jobs to subcontractors like Kelly Services, at about half the pay, a practice I still can't believe is legal.
 Kelly is a temporary employment agency, and Nissan classifies the jobs as such-but I spoke to workers who had been full-time "temps" for more than five years.
 These workers earning about \$12 an hour with no benefits, were on the bottom tier.
-(McGhee, 2021)
+(McGhee 2021)